Doc Savage: The Man of Bronze

 Doc Savage: The Man of Bronze is a 1975 American action film starring Ron Ely as pulp hero Doc Savage.
 This was the last film completed by pioneering science fiction producer George Pal.
-It was directed by Michael Anderson, who had previously directed another big-budget adventure film, Around the World in 80 Days.
+It was directed by Michael Anderson, who had previously directed another big-budget adventure film, Around the World in 80 Days, the 1956 Best Picture of the Academy of Motion Picture Arts and Sciences.

 Plot

-In 1936, Doc Savage (Ron Ely) returns to New York City following a visit to his Arctic hideaway, the Fortress of Solitude.
+In 1936, Doc Savage (Ron Ely) returns to New York City following a visit to his top-secret Arctic hideaway, the Fortress of Solitude.
 He learns that his father has died under mysterious circumstances while exploring the remote interior of the Central American Republic of Hidalgo.
 While examining his father's personal papers, Doc finds himself the target of an assassination attempt.
 Doc Savage chases and corners the sniper on the nearby Eastern Cranmoor Building, but the would-be assassin loses his footing and falls to his death.
 Examining the body, Doc discovers that his assailant is a Native American with peculiar markings; his fingertips are red, as if dipped in blood, while his chest bears an elaborate tattoo of the ancient Mayan god Kukulkan.
 Returning to his penthouse headquarters, Doc finds that intruders have destroyed his father's personal papers.
 Vowing to solve his father's murder, Doc Savage flies to Hidalgo with "The Fabulous Five", his brain trust, at his side.

 Waiting for Doc Savage's arrival is the international criminal and smuggler Captain Seas (Paul Wexler) who repeatedly attempts to kill Doc and his friends, culminating in a wild melee on board his yacht, the Seven Seas.
 Meanwhile, Doc's investigation uncovers that, years ago, Professor Savage received a vast land grant in the unexplored interior of Hidalgo from the Quetzamal, a Mayan tribe that disappeared 500 years ago.
-However, Don Rubio Gorro (Bob Corso) of the local government informs Doc that all records to the land transaction are missing.
+However, Don Rubio Gorro (Bob Corso) of the local government's land office informs Doc that all records to the land transaction are missing.
 Doc receives unexpected help from Gorro's assistant, Mona Flores (Pamela Hensley), who saw the original papers and offers to lead Doc and his friends to the land claim.